 Abram resettled his household in the valley between Bethel and Ai described specifically as, “the place of the altar which he had made there at first” (v.4).
-The altar is noted as a geographic marker highlighting Abram’s return to the location where he had previously pitched tents.
+The altar is noted as a geographic marker specifying Abram’s return to the same location where he had previously pitched tents.

-At that altar Abram, “called on the name of the Lord” (v.
+Here, Abram again called on the name of the Lord (v.
 4).
-While some commentators suggest Abram’s actions signify that he sought restoration of fellowship with God after being in Egypt, the text does not necessarily support this assumption.
-The fact that God had protected, preserved and prospered Abram in Egypt seems to negate that argument.
+While some commentators suggest Abram’s actions signify that he sought restoration of fellowship with God after the incident in Egypt, the text does not necessarily support the assumption.
+The fact that God had protected, preserved and prospered Abram in Egypt seems to negate the argument.

-Abram returned from Egypt with deeper insight into the character of God and new confidence that He could be trusted in every situation.
+Abram and Sarai returned from Egypt with deeper insight into the character of God and new found confidence that He could be trusted in the uncertainty of life.